MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

     dotnet iqsharp --version
     ```

-    You should see the following output:
+    Your output should be similar to the following:

     ```bash
-    iqsharp: 0.10.1911.307
+    iqsharp: 0.10.1912.501
     Jupyter Core: 1.2.20112.0
     ```
+	Don't worry if your `iqsharp` version is higher, it should match the [latest release](xref:microsoft.quantum.relnotes).

 3. Run the following command from a cell in your Jupyter Notebook:
     ```
     %workspace reload